OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 For now just Forwarders are supported.

-To load a class, mention its name in the property file, like for example:
+To load a class, mention its name in the properties file used at startup, like for example:
 ```properties
 #
 # Dynamic loading sample